Osama-Abdalla/Osama-Abdalla/README.md

 <a href="https://linkedin.com/in/osama-abdalbagi-2081a2235/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 Welcome to my cybersecurity portfolio!
-I'm Osama, a dedicated and detail-oriented Cybersecurity Analyst with hands-on experience in threat detection, log analysis, and incident response.
+I'm Osama, a dedicated and detail-oriented Cybersecurity Analyst with hands-on experience in Vulnerabilty Management, incident response, log analysis, and threat detection .
 I specialize in leveraging tools like Splunk, Wireshark, and various SIEM platforms to uncover vulnerabilities and strengthen digital defenses.

 ## Objective
 ### This repository is a curated space to showcase my cybersecurity projects, research, and practical labs.
 My goals are to: